axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 Async task that handles the execution of post requests with Json content.

 ### `OnlineDataManager`
-Enables accessing of data from the DataStore.
-Loads data from Servlets using GET-Requests via a DataLoader.
-Usage for example in SelectRaceFragment, which loads the RaceLogsInPreRacePhase so that the user can select the race he wants to take part in.
+Enables accessing of data from a `DataStore`.
+Loads data from Servlets using GET-Requests using a `DataLoader`.
+For an example how to use the `OnlineDataManager` refer to `SelectRaceFragment`, which loads the RaceLogsInPreRacePhase so that the user can select the race he wants to take part in.

 ### `DataStore`
-Interface for the DataStore which stores all data that is relevant for the App (managed Races, Competitors, ...)
+Interface for the `DataStore` which stores all data that is relevant for the App (managed Races, Competitors, ...)
 Implementation: `InMemoryDataStore`

 ### `DataLoader`
-AsyncDataLoader which does an HTTP GET to a given URL, parses the data (with a DataParser) and sends the data to a DataHandler.
+`AsyncDataLoader` which does an HTTP GET to a given URL, parses the data (with a `DataParser`) and sends the data to a `DataHandler`.

 ### `AppPreferences`
 Helper Class for accessing the App Preferences specified in settings_view.xml

 ### `ListFragmentWithDataManager`
 Base Class, which provides easy access to the data manager for a Fragment, which wants to display the data in a List.
-Used for example in the Select*Fragments.
+Used for example in the `Select*Fragments`.

 ## ToDo

 ### Server
+* use ManagedRaceIdentifier or RaceLogIdenifier instead String-Triple as response type for the
 * set fleet when creating race
 * editing course in the RaceBoardAdmin
 * persist tracking data (GPSFixStore)